Latest News

 WORSHIP – The worship of God is foundational for Christians and for our faith community.

-MINISTRY—Using our God-given gifts to serve others, our church is a visible presence of Christ in the world.
+MINISTRY — Using our God- given gifts to serve others, our church is to be a visible presence of Christ in the world.

 A covenant is a promise or undertaking between at least two persons—each person agreeing to fulfill certain obligations.
 Our church adopts a covenant in which each member commits himself/herself to fulfill certain obligations to God and to each other for the advancement of our church and to assist each other to become more Christ-like.